 James Tye Award

 This new award recognises an organisation or team of individuals who have developed and run a campaign in 2019 that has made a significant impact on health, safety or wellbeing in the workplace.
-The award is named in honour of the British Safety Council’s passionate and charismatic founder James Tye.
+The award is named in honour of British Safety Council’s passionate and charismatic founder James Tye.
 He campaigned tirelessly to improve the health, safety and welfare of people at work right from the organisation’s foundation in 1957 until his death in 1996.

 Health and Safety Transformation Award